raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 Generally, the exposed APIs and services IPC are done through web services (usually REST HTTP Request / Response mechanism).

-We can pretty easily see that, despite micro-services architecture benefits, it adds lots of scalability issues:
+We can pretty easily see that, despite microservices architecture benefits, it adds lots of scalability issues:
 - HTTP Request / Response is inherently a synchronous blocking mechanism
 - Adding new services generates exponential dependencies between services and increases services & DB pressure
 - A micro-service is as slow as the slowest micro-service in your call chain